-Making your own candles is a simple way to coordinate your home decor and your need to craft.
-Starting with plain wax and add your own style with fragrance and color.
-Usually, you use solid or liquid candle dyes, but you can substitute a crayon for solid colors.
-Liquid food color isn't effective for coloring candles; because it is water-based, it doesn't mix well with the wax.
-However, gel food coloring, often used for cake decorating, blends with the wax for beautifully hued candles.
+Making your own candles is a simple way to coordinate your home decor with your need to craft.
+Start with plain wax, and add your own style with your favorite fragrances and colors.
+According to many candle-making instructions, you use solid or liquid candle dyes to add color, but you can substitute a crayon for the dyes to create solid colors.
+When opting for liquid dyes, liquid food color is not a good choice for coloring candles.
+Because it is water-based, it doesn't mix well with the wax.
+On the other hand, gel food coloring, often used for cake decorating, blends well with the wax for beautifully hued candles.

 Things You'll Need